infoLab204/tw_autoencoder/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MNIST_PCA_4_classN.csv for each class label
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MNIST_ICA_4_classN.csv for each class label

-### 11. Evaluating the loss function for the proposed model, SAE, PCA and ICA
+### 11. Evaluating the loss function for the proposed model, SAE, PCA, ICA and VAE
 To evaluate the loss function for all models and each class, simply run loss.R with the values of units in the output layer of each model.

   ```
     Usage : Rscipt loss.R type X_data code_size
   ```
-  * data type : data type, select data set from MNIST, FMNIST, SVHN , CIFAR10, BC or Wine
+  * data type : data type, select data set from MNIST, FMNIST, SVHN, or CIFAR10
   * X_data : input data set
   * code_size : number of nodes in the code layer
   * output  : mean squred error of all models and each class label